Shot tower from North Terrace Clifton Hill (probably Arbour Day 1907)

 The first shot tower in Collingwood was built in Sackville Street in 1878 for Louis Hamel.
-This 160 metre shot tower in Reilly Street (now called Alexandra Parade) and its associated factory was built for Richard Hodgson in 1882 to manufacture lead shot.
+This shot tower in Reilly Street (now called Alexandra Parade) and its associated factory was built for Richard Hodgson in 1882 to manufacture lead shot.
 The tower is all that remains today and is probably the tallest shot tower in Australia.
+The total height of the edifice is 80.1 metres comprising a cylindrical brick structure 76.5 metres in height topped by a narrow 3.6 metre chimney.
 It is circular in plan, looking like a tall chimney, and is a masterpiece of brick construction with finely decorated polychrome patterned brick bands at regular intervals.
 The semi-circular arched windows are also decorated with polychrome bricks.
 It is a fine example of a rare and distinctive building type - the only other remaining shot tower is to be found in the Melbourne Central shopping complex.
 The Alexandra Parade Shot Tower is of State significance and represents an era of industrial growth in the 19th century in Collingwood and the inner suburbs.

 Richard Hodgson owned and operated the Lead Shot Works until 1887 after which it was owned by Alfred Harber and Simon Hughes.
 In 1896 it was purchased by Walter Coop, who also operated the Melbourne Central shot tower.
 It belonged to the Coop family for 90 years and remained in use until 1947.
 Hamel's Sackville Street shot tower was put out of business and was demolished for its bricks.